 ConstEdit is a word processor that writes documents in the html format.
 Why bother to choose html as the format for office or personal documentation purposes, instead of sticking with old formats that are already widely used such as doc, docx, odt or rtf ?

 The most popular and future-Proof format

-Html as a document format in fact is already supported by popular online and desktop document editors such as Google Docs and LibreOffice Writer.
+Html as a document format in fact is already supported by various popular desktop document editors such as LibreOffice Writer.
 There is absolutely no worry that the format will one day become unsupported for editing.

 For bloggers, there is an additional benefit of supporting html.
 While regular word processors are not meant for webpage designers, you can, at least with ConstEdit, copy the underlying html source code conveniently from ConstEdit to the clipboard.
 If your blog authoring tool accepts html source code (e.g. Google Blogger), you will find it very handy to insert complex html elements such as tables into your own webpage.
 Or you can do it the other way round, copy data directly from webpages into your document, without loss of the formatting.